Osiris-Team/HBrowser/README.md

 (JS = JavaScript; Downloads = If the browser is able to download files other than html/xml/pdf;)

+Checkout [JG-Browser](https://github.com/Osiris-Team/JG-Browser) for a browser completely written in Java

 ### [Contribute/Build](CONTRIBUTE.md)

 ### Libraries